BCharash/PraiasPortugal/docs/domain-model.md

 - Webcams
 - Photos

-A Beach Section contains zero or more Points of Interest.
+A Beach contains zero or more Points of Interest.
 ---

 # Point of Interest